 - 1. A cumulative GPA of 3.0 in certificate courses.
-The certificate GPA includes all courses required in the certificate and all electives taken for the certificate. - At least 80% of the credits used to meet the requirements of the certificate must be taken in programs that meet Bethel residency requirements.
-In each certificate, certain courses may be required to be taken in residence. - 3.
+The certificate GPA includes all courses required in the certificate and all electives taken for the certificate. - 2.
+At least 80% of the credits used to meet the requirements of the certificate must be taken in programs that meet Bethel residency requirements.
+Specific courses in a certificate may be required to be taken in residence. - 3.
 Completion of the requirements of a certificate (listed by discipline in this catalog). - 4.
 Completion of departmental and institutional assessment activities. - 5.
 The maximum time limit for completing the certificate is five years.
 This means that students must have completed coursework for all courses within 15 terms beginning from the first term in which they are enrolled.

+General requirements shall allow for inclusion of credits from a higher level.
 Students complete certification under the requirements of the most current catalog at the time they enter Bethel for the last time.
 Any substitutions are determined by the Graduate School and academic services.